michellejm/mapping_arch_urban_hums/Tutorials/03CensusData.md

 ### Formatting Census Data
 To bring census data into qGIS, we need to re-format the table, so that we can join it to its geographic boundaries.
 This is a two step process: first, we will format the actual table in Excel, Google Spreadsheet or a simple text editor and, second, we will create a .csvt file, which will tell qGIS the exact format for each of the fields in the table.

 As with many things GIS, there are multiple ways of formatting the data.
-In our case we could do it using Excel, a Google Docs Sheet or a simple text editor.
-Here, we will do it with Excel and a text editor.
+Here, we will give instructions for doing it with either Excel or a text editor (you don't need to do both).

+Their are advantages and disadvantages to both methods.
 The  advantage of using Excel (or Google Docs) is that if you need to, you can add and **calculate** new fields; for example, in our case, you can calculate what percentage of the total population was foreign born and add that as a field (you could also do that inside qGIS).
 However, if you were to do that in a text editor, you would need to manually calculate the value.
 On the other hand, doing the re-formating through a text editor means that you can control the format of the data much more and that you won't have any problems with Excel auto-converting your data into other types, for example, from text into numbers, etc.

 Another great advantage of using Excel is that if you need to delete multiple fields (for example, all the margin of error fields), you can easily do it.
 Doing it in the text editor would be a nightmare.
 That being said, there are options, when downloading the data from American FactFinder, to not get the margin of error fields.